-Statistical programs, where a specific number of observations are required for the science but the set of observations required is not unique, may be submitted in Cycle-7 for either regular GO or Snapshot programs.
+Statistical programs, where a specific number of observations are required for the science but the set of observations required is not unique, may be submitted in Cycle-8 Regular GO and ES programs (Snapshot programs are statistical by definition).
 For example if your program requires observations of 10 targets in your sample and you have 20 targets total in the sample the proposal can be submitted with AORs specifying observations of 20 targets but time is only requested to observe 10 of them.
 This should be clearly described in the technical justification section of the science plan.